 grid reference TM 173 448

-This is a single L shaped bar with pool table and various seating areas including a small outside patio to side and a large new patio to rear of the parking area.
-This pub has a good selection of real ales from small local brewers including three mystery house beers.
-Also some bottled beers and draught craft beer.
+Recently closed.
+This is a single L shaped bar with various seating areas including a small outside patio to side and a large new patio to rear of the parking area.
+Previously it usually had a selection of two or three cask ales from smaller local brewers, and regular live music sessions.

 Facilities